VeryGoodOpenSource/very_good_cli/doc/loka_flutter_core.md

 Loka Core comes with a built-in [GitHub Actions workflow][github_actions_link] but you can also add your preferred CI/CD solution.

 Out of the box, on each pull request and push, the CI `formats`, `lints`, and `tests` the code.
 This ensures the code remains consistent and behaves correctly as you add functionality or make changes.
-The project uses [Loka Analysis][loka_flutter_analysis_link] for a strict set of analysis options used by our team.
-Code coverage is enforced using the [Loka Coverage GitHub Action][loka_flutter_coverage_link].
+The project uses [Very Good Analysis][very_good_analysis_link] for a strict set of analysis options used by our team.
+Code coverage is enforced using the [Very Good Coverage GitHub Action][very_good_coverage_link].

 ---